lamberta/devkit-doc/guide/install.md

 ~~~

 This downloads the DevKit in to the `./devkit` directory located
 in your current working path.
-Switch to that directory and
+A good place to put it would be in your
-run the install script:
+home directory.
+Switch to that directory and run the install script:

 ~~~
 $ cd devkit